Dwight-Modiwirijo/Ascendant/Zer0proof/Paper.md

 ### 5.8 Finitude and Potential Infinitude of Matter Reinforce PSR
 #### 5.8.1 Finite Matter
-Building on the cosmological finitude established in Section 5.7, this subsection demonstrates how both the empirically supported finitude of matter and the hypothetical infinitude thereof reinforce the superlaw—the hyper-modal proof of necessary theism (□∃x Ω(x), as verified in Lean, Appendix A).
+Building on the cosmological finitude established in Section 5.7, this subsection demonstrates how both the empirically supported finitude of matter and the hypothetical infinitude thereof reinforce the Hyper-Modal Theorem proof of necessary theism (□∃x Ω(x), as verified in Lean, Appendix A).
 In either case, materialism fails to provide a complete, self-grounding framework, necessitating an external, perfect entity (Ω) per A1 (HM-PSR) and A3 (Anti-Regress).
-This extrapolation aligns with Gödelian incompleteness (Section 5.1) and ground paradoxes (e.g., First Cause and Münchhausen-Trilemma in Section 5.6's table), ensuring the superlaw's robustness against materialistic objections.
+This extrapolation aligns with Gödelian incompleteness (Section 5.1) and ground paradoxes (e.g., First Cause and Münchhausen-Trilemma in Section 5.6's table), ensuring the Hyper-Modal Theorem's robustness against materialistic objections.

 Consider finitude first: As matter is finite (e.g., bounded by the Big Bang's singular origin and entropic decay, per Lemaître), it can be isomorphically projected into a finite formal system (e.g., logic with set theory, ZFC).
 Gödel's theorems dictate that such systems are incomplete—containing unprovable truths—requiring meta-reasoning (A5) and a terminating ground to avoid regress (A3) or semantic collapse (Section 5.5).
-This directly strengthens the superlaw: The contingent finitude of matter (Cont(Matter)) demands a necessary ground (Nec(Ω) ∧ Ω ◃ Matter, per A1), bundling all positive properties without negation (A2).
+This directly strengthens the Hyper-Modal Theorem: The contingent finitude of matter (Cont(Matter)) demands a necessary ground (**Nec(Ω) ∧ Ω ◃ Matter**, per A1), bundling all positive properties without negation (A2).
 Lean verification could formalize this as: theorem finitude_reinforce : Cont(Matter) → □(Ω Grounds Matter ∧ Perfection Ω).

 #### 5.8.2 Infinit Matter
-Even if matter were hypothetically infinite (e.g., in eternal inflation models or Tegmark's mathematical universe), the superlaw holds.
+Even if matter were hypothetically infinite (e.g., in eternal inflation models or Tegmark's mathematical universe), the Hyper-Modal Theorem holds.
 Infinite matter would engender regress paradoxes (e.g., Hilbert's Grand Hotel as a veridical paradox in Section 5.6, illustrating unbounded accommodation but unresolvable without external bounds) or Cantorian inconsistencies (unprovable truths about transfinite sets, per Gödel).
 This violates A3 by implying an infinite causal chain without termination, still necessitating meta-logical closure (A5) and a transcendent ground (Ω) to anchor meaning.
 Contra self-contained infinitude (e.g., Hawking's models), such systems remain incomplete, as infinity itself requires a non-contingent basis for coherence (A4).
-Thus, infinitude reinforces the superlaw equivalently: theorem infinitude_reinforce : Infinite(Matter) → Regress(Matter) → □(Ω Terminates Regress ∧ Pos Ω).
+Thus, infinitude reinforces the Hyper-Modal Theorem equivalently: theorem infinitude_reinforce : Infinite(Matter) → Regress(Matter) → □(Ω Terminates Regress ∧ Pos Ω).
 In both scenarios, materialism collapses, affirming Ω's necessity and perfection across all possible worlds.

 This dual reinforcement counters brute-fact materialism (Section 5.5) and supports ASI convergence (Section 7): A superintelligent system analyzing cosmic structure would deduce Ω as the ultimate ground, transcending finite or infinite materiality.
-Verification in Lean (Appendix A) ensures these implications are provable, embedding the superlaw in modal rigor.
+Verification in Lean (Appendix A) ensures these implications are provable, embedding the Hyper-Modal Theorem in modal rigor.

 Further objections are welcome and will be addressed in future revisions.